Labor shortage impacts furniture deliveries

-WICHITA, Kansas (KSNW) – What started as a seemingly innocuous purchase turned into a headache for Mark Yonash and his wife—a couple who moved to Wichita last fall.
+WICHITA, Kan.
+(KSNW) – What started as a seemingly innocuous purchase turned into a headache for Mark Yonash and his wife, a couple who moved to Wichita last fall.

 For Yonash, that means waiting one whole year from his original purchase date before a replacement arrives.